Newton, Jones star at QB for Patriots in 35-0 rout of Eagles

 At least the Patriots (2-0) got looks at their quarterbacks.

-The Eagles (0-2) played without starter Jalen Hurts, a late scratch because of an unspecified illness (the Eagles said it was not COVID-19 related).
-Hurts seemed fine when he danced on the field during warmups.
+Hurts went to the hospital because of abdominal pain.
+He was discharged.

+“For a guy like that to tell us, he’s a tough guy, it must have been hurting him pretty good,” Eagles coach Nick Sirianni said.

 He lost his chance to play with first-round pick DeVonta Smith.
 Smith did not play in the preseason opener because of a knee injury but returned to limited action this week in drills.
 The Eagles moved up two spots in the first round to select the reigning Heisman Trophy winner with the No. 10 overall pick.

 He caught two passes for 19 yards against the Patriots and looked healthy in his limited action.

+“It felt good to get back out there, get in a groove.
+I’m feeling good,” Smith said.

 With Hurts out, the Eagles turned to Joe Flacco and he did little in his first preseason start.
 Flacco was 10 of 17 for 83 yards and one interception.

 The Eagles and Patriots held two-day joint practices this week in Philadelphia.